metauto-ai/Pollux/MULTINODE.md

 ## Multi-Node Slurm Training
 We use `lingua/stool.py` to submit slurm job.
 Besides, we need to unpack the conda env to each compute node when submitting a job.

-This PR will not affect the original `torchrun --standalone` command.
-We can continue to use it for quick debugging.
+BTW, we can continue to use `torchrun --standalone` command in a single node for quick debugging.

  ## Usage